Francessco121/Discore/samples/Discore.Samples.PingPong/README.md

-# Discore.Examples.PingPong
+# Discore.Samples.PingPong
-The simplest example of them all!
+The simplest bot of them all!

 ## Setup
 1. Enable the `MessageContent` intent for your bot in the [developer portal](https://discord.com/developers/applications).